Projective representations of Hecke groups from Topological quantum field theory: Introduction

-We gives some concrete calculations in genus $2$ and in particularly we have the following results: \begin{Thm} The group $h_r(\Gamma_5)$ is infinite for $r=3,7,9,11,13$. \end{Thm} And it seems the trace of certain elements grows exponentially in $r$.
-It is known from the result of Funar \cite{Funar99}, if one considers the whole mapping class group, then the image is infinite in almost all the cases, and Masbaum found an infinite order element \cite{Mas99}.
-But it seems their methods can not be directly applied to solve this question.
-The reason is that they used the factorization axiom to cut the surface into smaller pieces, and studied the mapping classes supported on subsurfaces, therefore it can be reduced to the calculations of braid group representations.
-But in our case, Pseudo-Anosov mapping classes are generic in the corresponding subgroup of the mapping class group.
-In particular, they can not be supported on any subsurfaces.
+We perform some concrete calculations for the genus-$2$ case and obtain the following results: \begin{Thm} The group $h_r(\Gamma_5)$ is infinite for $r=3,7,9,11,13$. \end{Thm} And it appears that the trace of certain elements grows exponentially in $r$.
+It is known from the result of Funar \cite{Funar99} that if one considers the entire mapping class group, then the image is infinite in almost all cases.
+Additionally, Masbaum found an infinite order element \cite{Mas99}.
+However, their methods cannot directly address our question.
+The reason is that they used the factorization axiom to cut the surface into smaller pieces, and studied the mapping classes supported on subsurfaces, therefore the problem can be reduced to the calculations of braid group representations.
+In our case, however, Pseudo-Anosov mapping classes are generic within the corresponding subgroup of the mapping class group. meaning they cannot be supported on any subsurface.
 We noticed the following conjecture of Andersen, Masbaum and Ueno.

-\begin{conj}\cite[Conjecture~2.4]{AMU06} A mapping class is Pseudo-Anosov if and only if its image under TQFT representations are of infinite order for all sufficiently large levels. \end{conj}
+\begin{conj}\cite[Conjecture~2.4]{AMU06} The image of a Pseudo-Anosov mapping class under TQFT representations is of infinite order for all sufficiently large levels. \end{conj}

-In particular, if their conjecture is true, it will imply the image of most of our representations are infinite.
-One can see \cite{DK19} for some recent work on this conjecture for higher genus surfaces with at least two boundary components, and the connection with the volume conjecture was discussed in \cite{BDKY20}.
+If this conjecture holds, it would imply that most of our representations are infinite.
+Recent progress on this conjecture for higher-genus surfaces with at least two boundary components is discussed in \cite{DK19}, along with its connection to the volume conjecture in \cite{BDKY22}.

 Here is a brief outline of this paper.
 In Section 2, we review the basic definitions and properties of the Hecke group and the mapping class group.
-In Section 3, we review Thurston's construction and we use it to construct an inclusion $\rho: \tilde{\Gamma}_{2g+1}\hookrightarrow\Mod(\Sigma_g)$ with an explicit geometric description of $\rho(s)$.
-In Section 4, we first review the general framework of TQFT and the mapping class group actions, which we carefully analyze to prove Theorem \ref{mainthm0}.
-Then, we concretely compute the image of $h_r$ to conclude Theorem \ref{iftyimg}.
+In Section 3, we review Thurston's construction and use it to define an inclusion $\rho: \tilde{\Gamma}_{2g+1}\hookrightarrow\Mod(\Sigma_g)$ with an explicit geometric description of $\rho(s)$.
+In Section 4, we review the general framework of TQFT and the mapping class group actions.
+Here, we carefully analyze these actions to prove Theorem \ref{mainthm0} and perform explicit calculations to establish Theorem \ref{iftyimg}.
 In Section 5, we examine the reducibility of $h_r$.
 By using the spin structures, we conclude that the representation is reducible with at least three irreducible summands when $r=4l+2$ for $l\geq 1$.